Visit Brisbane – South Bank

 Brisbane has an extensive transportation system of subways, trains and buses.
 Check out Queensland Rail for routes.
 Cruise ships dock on the Brisbane River at Portside Wharf.
 An Airtrain with frequent service joins the airport to the rail system and the Central Business District.
 The city of Brisbane operates its buses and ferries through TransLink.
 Visitors can buy an inexpensive Go Explore card, which is good for a full day of unlimited travel on all Brisbane buses and trams.
 You can get a Go Explore card online and activate it when you arrive in Brisbane.

 Visit Brisbane – Background

 Brisbane is a modern city located on the east coast of Australia about 10 hours north of Sydney by vehicle and 7 hours south of the Great Barrier Reef.
-The city is built along the Brisbane River near Moreton Bay and it has an urban population in excess of 3 million.
-It is named after former governor Sir Thomas Makdougall Brisbane.
-The city was a major command centre for allies of World War II and General MacArthur was headquartered here.
+The city is built along the Brisbane River near Moreton Bay.
+More than 3 million people live in Brisbane.
+The city is named after former governor Sir Thomas Makdougall Brisbane.
+Brisbane was a major command centre for allies of World War II and General MacArthur was headquartered here.